-- As from 11th August 2020, the wearing of protective face masks is mandatory in public places.
-In addition, all weddings and public gatherings remain prohibited until further notice. - From 11th August 2020, the number of passengers in public transport remains limited to 10 people in buses and four in taxis. - Adherence to measures as announced by the President including regular washing of hands, social distancing (1-2 meters), etc. - From 20th March 2020, all schools and educational institutions of higher learning remain closed. - Prohibitions of gatherings of more than 20 people - Ban of collective prayers including Friday prayers (blessed day for Muslims) - Flights between Comoros and the islands of Mayotte and the Réunion suspended - Quarantine measures implemented for travelers from, or those who have transited trough COVID-19- infected countries - Night curfews to restrict movements from 20:00-05:00 hours.

-- Closing of sea and air borders (except for cargo ships and/or special evacuations) - Support for economic operators and households (reduction of customs duties, deferral of tax obligations, etc.) - Import taxes on food, medicines, and items related to hygiene reduced by 30 percent. - A fund to support employees associated with airport operations created. - The Central Bank reduced reserve requirements to 10 percent. - The authorities announced a restructuring of commercial loans and freezing of interest rates in some commercial loans.

-Ministres de l'Economie, des Investissements, chargé del'Intégration Economique MORONI, Union des Comores
+Preventive Measures in Place As from 11th August 2020, the wearing of protective face masks is mandatory in public places.
+In addition, all weddings and public gatherings remain prohibited until further notice.
+From 11th August 2020, the number of passengers in public transport remains limited to 10 people in buses and four in taxis.
+Adherence to measures as announced by the President including regular washing of hands, social distancing (1-2 meters), etc. From 20th March 2020, all schools and educational institutions of higher learning remain closed.
+Prohibitions of gatherings of more than 20 people Ban of collective prayers including Friday prayers (blessed day for Muslims) Flights between Comoros and the islands of Mayotte and the Réunion suspended Quarantine measures implemented for travelers from, or those who have transited trough COVID-19- infected countries Night curfews to restrict movements from 20:00-05:00 hours.
+Trade Facilitation / Business Support Closing of sea and air borders (except for cargo ships and/or special evacuations) Support for economic operators and households (reduction of custom duties, deferral of tax obligations, etc.) Import taxes on food, medicines, and items related to hygiene reduced by 3 percent.
+A fund to support employees associated with airport operations created.
+The Central Bank reduced reserve requirements to 10 percent.
+The authorities announced a restructuring of commercial loans and freezin of interest rates in some commercial loans.
+Coordinating Ministry (National Contact Points) Ministres de l'Economie, des Investissements, chargé del'Intégration Economique